kshetline/tubular_time/README.md

 `ttime().isBetween('1776-06-04', '1809-02-12')` → `false`

-There are two general comparison functions that, when comparing two `DateTime` instances, return a negative number if the first is less than the second, 0 if the two are equal at the given resolution, or a positive number if the first instance is greater than the second.
+There are two general comparison methods which, when comparing two `DateTime` instances, return a negative number if the first is less than the second, 0 if the two are equal at the given resolution, or a positive number if the first instance is greater than the second.
 This is the style of comparison function that works with JavaScript `sort`.

 `ttime().compare('1776-06-04')` → `7721460952408`<br>
 `ttime().compare(ttime(), 'minute')` → `0`<br>